Eucalyptus: Flowers and fruits

 The most readily recognisable characteristics of eucalyptus species are the distinctive flowers and fruit (capsules or "gumnuts").
 Flowers have numerous fluffy stamens which may be white, cream, yellow, pink, or red; in bud, the stamens are enclosed in a cap known as an operculum which is composed of the fused sepals or petals, or both.
 Thus, flowers have no petals, but instead decorate themselves with the many showy stamens.
 As the stamens expand, the operculum is forced off, splitting away from the cup-like base of the flower; this is one of the features that unites the genus.
 The woody fruits or capsules are roughly cone-shaped and have valves at the end which open to release the seeds, which are waxy, rod-shaped, about 1 mm in length, and yellow-brown in colour.
-Most species do not flower until adult foliage starts to appear; E. cinerea and E. perriniana are notable exceptions.

 Taxonomy

-The genus Eucalyptus was first formally described in 1789 by Charles Louis L'Héritier de Brutelle who published the description in his book Sertum Anglicum, seu, Plantae rariores quae in hortis juxta Londinum along with a description of the type species, Eucalyptus obliqua.
-The name eucalyptus is derived from the Ancient Greek words "eu" meaning 'well' and "calyptos" 'covered', referring to the operculum covering the flower buds.
+The genus Eucalyptus was first formally described by Charles Louis L'Héritier de Brutelle who published the description in his book Sertum Anglicum in 1789 [date on title page 1788 but see TL-2], along with a description of the type species, Eucalyptus obliqua.

 The type specimen was collected in 1777 by David Nelson, the gardener-botanist on Cook's third voyage.
-He collected the specimen on Bruny Island and sent it to de Brutelle who was working in London at that time.
+He collected the specimen on Bruny Island and sent it to L'Héritier de Brutelle who was working in London at that time.